rogerballard/nestjs-relay/docs/refetching-data.md

 export class ShipResolver extends IdFieldResolver(Ship) {}
 ```

-> The default behaviour of the `id` field resolver will serialize a global id from either a `number`, `string` or `ResolvedGlobalId`.
+The default behaviour of the `id` field resolver will serialize a global id from either a `number`, `string` or `ResolvedGlobalId`.

-> A second argument can be provided to pass additional options to the `id` field that you would normally find in the `FieldResolver` decorator from `@nestjs/graphql`.
-This is currently limited to the `complexity` field, as the Relay specification requires this field to be named `'id'` and to be non-nullable.
+A second argument can be provided to pass additional options to the `id` field that you would normally find in the `FieldResolver` decorator from `@nestjs/graphql`.
+This is currently limited to the `complexity` property, as the Relay specification requires this field to be named `'id'` and to be non-nullable.

-At this point, your application's GraphQL schema will remain unchanged from the previous step.

 ## Resolve the `node` and `nodes` Root Fields